 While these are positive steps toward addressing the issue, more work is required in order to effectively combat this issue of financial abuse.
 With a large number of these instances going unreported, fighting financial fraud that targets an aging, vulnerable population requires vigilance on everybody’s part.
 Here’s how you can help protect yourself and your loved ones from financial exploitation.

 Watch for the warning signs of financial abuse

-As the aging demographic transitions to a point where assistance and support becomes more pertinent, it’s crucial to ensure their personal wealth is protected.
+As the aging demographic transitions to a point where assistance and support becomes more pertinent, it’s crucial to protect their personal wealth.
 “It’s very important that we look out for potential red flags, fraud, or people taking advantage of an aging person’s situation or vulnerability,” says McGarry.